 Buckeye Care is Buckeye's complex, high risk care management program that supports provider care treatment plans for our high risk care management members by having a high touch, face-to-face presence at the point of care.

-Beginning in 2016 the Ohio Department of Medicaid has notified the Managed Care Plans serving Ohio Medicaid recipients of the need to begin development of a model of care to transition to a Population Health based managed care program.
+Buckeye has developed a Population Health based Model of Care geared to all Medicaid who will be placed into a Care Management program tailored to their needs.
 At completion in 2018, all Medicaid recipients will be in a Care Management program tailored to their needs.

-The initial phase scheduled for implementation beginning January 1, 2016 includes having 1% of our total membership in Intensive Care Management and begin the process of enrolling an additional 1% in High Risk Care Management.
-These two levels of Care Management will still provide high touch, face-to-face presence at the point of care.
+Care Management will still provide high touch, face-to-face presence at the point of care.
 Buckeye care managers are visible in our provider offices, facilities and community agencies and accompany our high risk care management members on routine visits.
 Our Buckeye Care staff provides face-to-face education, advocacy and support to high risk care management members and their providers.